neumino/neumino.github.io/movies.md

-### Dunkirk
+### War for the Planet of the Apes
-*Released on 2017-07-19, vote average 7.3*
+*Released on 2017-07-11, vote average 6.6*

-Miraculous evacuation of Allied soldiers from Belgium, Britain, Canada, and France, who were cut off and surrounded by the German army from the beaches and harbor of Dunkirk, France, between May 26 and June 04, 1940, during Battle of France in World War II.
+Caesar and his apes are forced into a deadly conflict with an army of humans led by a ruthless Colonel.
+After the apes suffer unimaginable losses, Caesar wrestles with his darker instincts and begins his own mythic quest to avenge his kind.
+As the journey finally brings them face to face, Caesar and the Colonel are pitted against each other in an epic battle that will determine the fate of both their species and the future of the planet.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PC460OxDNhc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/wWNk3COVNS4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>